jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 3. Name the project `ChatPage`.

 4. Click the **Create a Git repository** icon to make a new repository for your code at the specified location.
-**Tip**: You can also manage an existing Git repository or a new Jazz SCM database.
+**Tip**: You can also manage an existing GitHub repository or a new Jazz SCM database.

-5. Leave the **Private** check box cleared.
+5. Leave the **Private** check box clear.
 **Note**: IBM DevOps Services supports both public and private projects.
 Anyone can access your public projects, but only the DevOps Services users you invite can access your private projects.
-**Note**: You can use the Track & Plan feature with all your public IBM DevOps Services projects at no cost.
-If you use the feature with private projects, a fee might apply.
-See the [subscription][22] details.

 6. Leave the **Add features for Scrum development** check box selected.
-By enabling Scrum, you can create sprints from your project's backlog of work items.
+By enabling Scrum development, you can create sprints from your project's backlog of work items.
-**Note**: You need to enable Scrum development to use the full Track & Plan capabilities.
-However, if you plan traditional projects that use simple tasks and iterations without a backlog, you would clear this check box.
+**Note**: To use the full Track & Plan capabilities, you must enable Scrum development.
+However, if you plan traditional projects that use simple tasks and iterations without a backlog, clear this check box.

 7. Leave the **Deploy to Bluemix** check box cleared.
-**Tip**: IBM&reg; Bluemix&trade; is a cloud-based software hosting and deployment service.
+**Tip**: IBM Bluemix&trade; is a cloud-based software hosting and deployment service.
 To experience Bluemix, [register][3] for access.

-8. Click **CREATE** to set up your project and go to the Overview page for the ChatPage project.
+8. To set up your project and go to the Overview page for the ChatPage project, click **CREATE**.
-**Tip**: To include other people in your project, you click **INVITE** and enter their email addresses.
+**Tip**: To include other people in your project, click **INVITE** and enter their email addresses.
      ![New project selections][4]

 ---